Mfaj-cod/GlobeMTV/README.md

 🌍 GlobeMTV

-A modern streaming-inspired platform built with Flask, SQLite, and Tailwind CSS, featuring subscription plans, checkout with Stripe integration, movie browsing, and more.
+A modern streaming-inspired platform built with Flask, SQLite, and Bootstrap CSS, featuring subscription plans, checkout with Stripe integration, movie browsing, and more.

 ✨ Features